Singularities in positive characteristic, stratification and simplification of the singular locus: Proof of Theorem

 \

 According to properties (1) and (2) in \ref{PropNestedSeq}, is a finite flat local map of $(d-m)$-dimensional Cohen-Macaulay rings (here an \'etale change of base maybe needed) and by (\ref{contenido}) the map is surjective.
-Therefore is flat.
+Therefore is finite.
+Since $B$ is a complete intersection, both ${\mathcal O}_{V^{(d-m)},x_{m}}$ and $B$ have the same dimension, so it follows that the previous morphism is flat.

 \